quarksuite/legacy/API.md

 > A tetrad is an inherently balanced scheme.
 Much like four legs on a table, it provides your palette a sense of sturdiness.
 >
-> Rather than arc, the contrast that can exist in a tetrad varies by the rotation of the the input color and its complement.
+> Rather than arc, the contrast that can exist in a tetrad varies by the degree of rotation from the input color and its complement.
 >
 > Rotated 90 degrees, the four colors are spaced evenly around the wheel and create a square.